abbbi/qmpbackup/README.md

 ### Metadata qcow files for raw devices (lvm, zfs, ceph)

-A new possibility is to use the new qcow2 data-file setting that has been introduced in later qemu versions.
+A better solution is to use the qcow2 data-file setting that has been introduced in later qemu versions.
 It allows to create metadata qcow images that can store the persistent bitmap information, but the real data can reside on any storage backend.
 This allows to use the full backup featureset.